orochi-network/orochi-network.github.io/src/orochi-network/orochi-network.md

 # Orochi Network: Building The Zero Knowledge Modular Data Availability Layer

-## Powered the Next Generation of Web3 by the first Zero Knowledge Operating System
+## Powered the next generation of the Internet by the first Zero Knowledge Operating System

 ## The Dawn of The New Internet